A server-first Node.js framework. Zero runtime dependencies.

 | Runtime dependencies | Zero — pure Node.js HTTP | React, 50+ transitive packages | Svelte runtime + adapters |

-| Production build step | None — node server.js is production |
+| Production build step | Server needs none — node server.js is production.
+Client bundles are optional. |

 Required — next build |